larryhastings/appeal/README.md

 Here `id` has a default value of `None`, but it also has an explicit annotation of `float`.
-If the user uses `--id` on the command-line, it must be followed by an oparg, which Appeal will convert to a `float`.
-(So the annotation and the type of the default don't *necessarily* have to agree... although it's usually a good idea.)
+If the user uses `--id` on the command-line, it must be followed by an oparg, which Appeal will convert to a Python object by calling `float`.
+(And, as you can see, the annotation and the type of the default don't *necessarily* have to agree... although it's usually a good idea.)

+Although annotations are *meant* to represent types, Appeal actually accepts any callable--it can be a type, or a user-defined class, or just a regular function.
+Appeal calls these annotations *converters.*

 Here's how Appeal decides on the converter for a parameter, from highest-priority to lowest-priority: